 Construction began on a temporary PATH station in the summer of 2002 and was completed in November 2003.
-This station restores service to the WTC Site until the Permanent WTC PATH Terminal can be constructed.
-The Permanent WTC PATH Terminal would be constructed within the Site but is not part of the WTC Memorial and Redevelopment Plan.
-The Permanent WTC PATH Terminal is expected to include an architecturally prominent station building, underground concourses, and expansion of the capacity of PATH trains with additional platforms and longer platform lengths.
+This station restores service to the WTC Site until the WTC Hub (formerly referred to as the Permanent WTC PATH Terminal) can be constructed.
+The Permanent WTC Hub PATH Terminal would be constructed within the Site but is not part of the WTC Memorial and Redevelopment Plan.
+The Permanent WTC Hub PATH Terminal is expected to include an architecturally prominent station building, underground concourses, and expansion of the capacity of PATH trains with additional platforms and longer platform lengths.